It’s clear that doing pushups can offer many health benefits. You can however do them in different ways, how do incline and decline pushups compare?

 How to do an incline pushup

-An incline pushup is very similar as a regular pushup but your hands lean on an elevated surface.
+An incline pushup is very similar to a regular pushup but your hands lean on an elevated surface.

 How to do a decline pushup